neonmoe/fae/README.md

   functionality for drawing strings, including multi-line wrapping, text alignment, and caching (both for individual glyphs and strings of text).
 If `font8x8` is enabled as a feature, you can draw text with a simple 8x8 bitmap-based font.
-If `rusttype` is enabled, you can draw text with any TTF font.
-Crate recommendation:
+If `ttf` is enabled, you can draw text with any TTF font (which uses `rusttype`).
+Crate recommendation for getting ttfs from the system:
   [`font-loader`](https://crates.io/crates/font-loader).
 - The **profiler** feature implements the `profiler` mod.
   Everything in the `minreq::profiler` module is a no-op if this